leodeslf/leaf/notes/terminal/linux.md

 # Linux

-Curated cheat sheet for *filesystem* and *text processing* commands on linux.
+Cheat sheet for *filesystem* and *text processing* commands on linux.

 ```sh
 [cmd] -- [args]  # Indicates that following args. are not options